pandas-dev/pandas/doc/source/10min.rst

    @savefig series_plot_basic.png
    ts.plot()

-On DataFrame, ``plot`` is a convenience to plot all of the columns with labels:
+On DataFrame, :meth:`~DataFrame.plot` is a convenience to plot all of the columns with labels:

 .. ipython:: python